Recommended AIX Virtual Memory Manager settings for DB2 database product

 Are there recommended AIX® Virtual Memory Manager settings for the DB2® database product?

 While it is difficult to prescribe a standard recommendation for all virtual memory manager tunables on AIX systems running the DB2 product, there are some important specific settings where this is possible.
 This document focuses primarily on parameters which have non-default settings and are considered "Best Practice".
-These settings apply to all versions of DB2 product running on AIX 5.3, 6.1, and 7.1, and also apply to systems using both cached and non-cached (Direct I/O) file system I/O.
+These settings apply to all versions of DB2 product running on AIX 5.3 and higher, and applies to systems using both cached and non-cached (Direct I/O) file system I/O.

 The "Best Practice" recommendation for DB2 product running on AIX systems is :

-You can implement these settings with the following command, which is dynamic and takes effect immediately:
+You can implement these settings with the following command, which is dynamic and takes effect immediately (omit lru_file_repage for AIX 7.1 and higher) :

 vmo -p -o maxperm%=90 -o maxclient%=90 -o minperm%=3 -o lru_file_repage=0

-Note that maxperm%, maxclient%, lru_file_repage, and page_steal_method are restricted tunables on AIX 6.1 and 7.1, and you should not tune these restricted tunables without first consulting AIX support.
+Note that maxperm%, maxclient%, lru_file_repage, and page_steal_method are restricted tunables as of AIX 6.1, and you should not tune these restricted tunables without first consulting AIX support.

 You can view the current settings by executing the command

 "vmo -a".
-On AIX 6.1 and 7.1, you can view the current settings for restricted tunables by executing the command
+On AIX 6.1 and higher you can view the current settings for restricted tunables by executing the command

 "vmo -a -F".
 You can view a subset of settings such as minperm%, maxperm%, and maxclient%, by executing the command